haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 How and where to find spatial data is discussed in detail here:

 ### Coordinate Reference Systems (CRS) and map projections
+The basic idea of projection is to project the shape of the earth, or the specific area of the CRS, onto a flat plane like a map.
+In other words, CRS are frameworks that define how geographic locations are represented and referenced in a coordinate system.
+There are different CRS which use different Earth shape models as a reference and projection methods.
+The specific CRS used is often depending on the region where the data is located.
+When we are working with different kind of data, it is common that we have layers that are in different CRS. **Thus, it is important to check that the layers and the project are in the same CRS!**

 The basic idea of a CRS is to project the shape of the earth, or the specific area of the CRS, onto a flat plane like a map.
 In other words, CRS are frameworks that define how geographic locations are represented and referenced in a coordinate system.
 There are different CRS which use different Earth shape models as a reference and projection methods.
 The specific CRS used is often depending on the region where the data is located.
 When we are working with different kind of data, it is common that we have layers that are in different CRS. **Thus, it is important to check that the layers and the project are in the same CRS!**

 ![Map Projection Families](https://docs.qgis.org/3.4/en/_images/projection_families.png)